 What is a classic tabby cat?

+Despite popular belief, the tabby is not a breed of cat but instead describes the coat of a cat.
 Also known as blotched or marbled tabby, the classic tabby pattern consists of a light agouti (banded) ground colour with a melanistic overlay made up of lines, swirls, and whorls.

 Types of tabby cat patterns